Prescription Drug Abuse among Older Adults

 - Similarly, pharmacists who routinely look over all medications prescribed to a patient to ensure that no medications will conflict or that doses appear to be at a safe level will not be able to address issues if they do not have access to all prescriptions.

-- Prescribing physicians and pharmacists may or may not provide warnings about mixing certain medications with different illicit substances, foods, or supplements that can cause problematic interactions.
+- Prescribing physicians and pharmacists may not always provide warnings about mixing certain medications with different illicit substances, foods, or supplements that can cause problematic interactions.

 Because accidental overdose is more likely when multiple medications are taken – especially if medication use is combined with illicit drug use, including use of alcohol – and because senior adults, as a group, often take more prescriptions compared to the general public, they are at increased risk of overdose and other issues.